Frequently Asked Questions

 What can I do to protect my boat from ultraviolet light?

 Over time, UV light is a harsh enemy of fiberglass and gel coat, and it is important to minimize exposure of your boat to the degradation caused by UV light.
 The best protection comes from using a cover sewn from Sunbrella marine canvas.
-We sell covers sewn by Burnham Boat Covers to Maas patterns.
+We sell Sunbrella covers sewn by Burnham Boat Covers.
+Let us know what color you want!

 Do I order parts from Evergreen Rowing or from Maas?